Carl J. Samson has had a number of paintings and drawings featured in movies and purchased

 Nick & Nina Clooney were special guests for the American Diabetes Association fundraiser Brushes With Greatness

 when Carl Samson was Signature Artist.
-Together, they collaborated on a special artwork to highlight the event - a large autographed charcoal drawing of the three Clooneys in the film industry: Nick, Rosemary and George.
+Together, they collaborated on a special artwork to highlight the event - a large autographed charcoal drawing of the three Clooneys in the film industry: George, Rosemary and Nick.

-Though Rosemary and George were not able to pose for the drawing, Nick did so in Carl's studio.
-The drawing was then sent to Rosemary and George separately to autograph, and Nick visited the studio once more to add his signature.
+Though George and Rosemary were not able to pose for the drawing, Nick did so in Carl's studio.
+The drawing was then sent to George and Rosemary separately to autograph, and Nick visited the studio once more to add his signature.